celestiaorg/docs/community/coc.md

 - Public or private harassment
 - Publishing others' private information, such as a physical or email address, without their explicit permission
+- Focusing on the prices of digital assets or tokens, or where they can be purchased
 - Other conduct which could reasonably be considered inappropriate in a professional setting